 What else have you done from a marketing standpoint?

 In partnership with IOFM, an industry research company, we developed a diagnostic tool called FrictionFinder.com, a 20-question survey around the whole cycle of the e-invoicing process.
-This allows procurement professionals to measure where they are in the digitization journey and offers suggestions on how to make their payment processes more efficient.
+This allows procurement professionals to measure where they are in the digitization journey and offers suggestions on how to make their electronic merchant systems more efficient.
 On this same microsite, visitors can also find Friction-related blog posts and highly entertaining videos.

 How do you, as the CMO, manage a multiagency team effectively?